 If you plan on camping, there are shower and restroom facilities located in the camping area, as well as there are restroom facilities over by the dive site.

 While you’re camping, there are areas of recreation for the kids (and adults of course) both with swing sets and playground equipment.
 Plus if you bring a volleyball with you, why not get a “friendly” volleyball game going.

-The typical area that we dive from is accessible from the ground, however there are a few sites that are diveable that are only accessible via boat.
-On the camping side of the campground you will find boat ramp access.
+The typical area that we dive from is accessible from the ground, however, there are a few sites that are diveable that are only accessible via boat.
+On the camping side of the campground, you will find a boat ramp access.

-From the camping side of the campground you can see the cove where we normally dive.
+From the camping side of the campground, you can see the cove where we normally dive.
 Plus you can see the swim area.
-If you’re feeling real ambitious you can swim across the cove, otherwise there is a road that drives around the cove to the dive entry access area.
-Keep in mind there is a fairly steep hill that you have to go up and down to access the area, however there are also steps closer to the swim area (right in the same area).
+If you’re feeling really ambitious you can swim across the cove, otherwise, there is a road that drives around the cove to the dive entry access area.
+Keep in mind there is a fairly steep hill that you have to go up and down to access the area, however, there are also steps closer to the swim area (right in the same area).

 Beaver Dam is visible from the current diving site.

 At Beaver Lake, there are also other dive sites.
 One of the sites is The Foundations (only accessible by boat).
 This is a great location for both shallow and deep diving.
 The Foundations themselves are located in 5’-20’ of water depending on the lake levels.
 The Foundations are rock/concrete foundations left behind from when the area was flooded to make Beaver Lake.
 Located in the Foundations are several items for viewing including a school bus.
 The Foundations area is relatively shallow but for those who prefer a deeper dive, you can descend at the foundations and a short swim away is a wall that you drop over and allow for deeper diving.
 But keep in mind if you plan on diving The Foundations, make sure you have a boat!